vjammi/datastructures/src/main/java/ds/patterns/trees/readme.md

         | leftHeight - rightHeight | = 1
 The absolute difference between the height of the left and right subtree must not more than K.
 K in this case of a balanced binary tree is 1.
-For example, if we remove the listNode 5 from the below tree, it becomes unbalanced.
+For example, if we remove the node 5 from the below tree, it becomes unbalanced.
 ```
               1
           2       3